Cjstoney/RoadTriperzzz/README.md

 [link to the project](https://volksrat71.github.io/project-1/project-1/index.html)

 ## How To Use
 ### User fills out the form with the information specific to them.
-Once the form is filled out, the user can press "Load up bud" and the sit egenerates a fun roadtrip.
+Once the form is filled out, the user can press "Load up bud" and the site generates a fun roadtrip.

 ## Technologies Used
 * JQuery